Blesmol/pfscf/docs/troubleshooting.md

 	Might take some trying around until you got a working value, but finally it should hopefully work.
 	Then you can use that same value when filling out your chronicle.
 	This parameter is supported both for the `fill` and for the `batch fill` command.

+??? note "Only values in the right sidebar (xp, credits/gold, ...) are misplaced"

+	Chronicles for different scenarios might have sidebars with a different size and thus need some minor adaptions to the template configuration.
+	First check whether there already exists a specialized template for your scenario (`pfscf template list`) and try using that one.
+	If this does not help, you could either [try to fix the configuration yourself](templates.md) or send me the chronicle via [email](mailto:github@pecebe.de) and I will see what I can do.

+??? note "The CSV file that I generated with pfscf does not properly work with Excel/LibreOffice, ..."

+	Applications like Excel try to put the content from such a file into a table based on so-called separator characters.
+	And although CSV stands for "**comma**-separated values", the separator character is not necessarily a comma.
+	Apparently Excel has certain expectations on what the separator character is, based on the region that you're living in.
+	At the moment the CSV files generated from pfscf are using `;` as separator character per default.
+	When generating a CSV file with pfscf, you can select what should be used as separator using the `--separator` command line flag, e.g. `pfscf batch create --separator "," ...`.
+	Please check whether everything works then as expected.
+	Soon I will also provide means to store this in a config so that you don't have to specify this each and every time when generating a CSV file.

 ??? note "I have a Society scenario and want to use pfscf on that.
 But it keeps complaining that some operation is not allowed because of PDF permissions on that file."